k-berryman/Amazon-Clone/README.md

 `npm start`
 Remember to remove/add secret key in `functions/index.js`

+This is the set up needed to get the backend Express app running on a cloud function

+Run this on our local machine by emulating it.
+In `functions/`, `firebase emulators:start`
+This spins up an Express Server and pops up a window -- we got to http://localhost:4000/functions `./emulator.png`

+This shows us our backend logs.
+Keep the backend running - don't close terminal.

 ## Getting Set Up
 In a new dir, run `npx create-react-app amazon-clone` This sets up a starter template